 Serving Suggestions for this pasta with steak strips:

-Side: To compliment this rich creamy pasta serve with a side of toasted ciabatta, perfect for mopping up any leftover peppercorn sauce.
+Side: To complement this rich creamy pasta serve with a side of toasted ciabatta, perfect for mopping up any leftover peppercorn sauce.

-For white wine drinkers go for a full-bodied white wines like an un-oaked Chardonnay.
+For white wine drinkers go for a full-bodied white wine like an un-oaked Chardonnay.
 Or bring in the bubbles and pair this with a sparkling wine.

 For other delicious creamy pasta recipes why not try these: